hbc/NGS_Data_Analysis_Course/sessionII/lessons/08_introR-data-manipulation.md

 ---

+*This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
+These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*

-*The materials used in this lesson is adapted from work that is Copyright © Data Carpentry (http://datacarpentry.org/).
+* *The materials used in this lesson is adapted from work that is Copyright © Data Carpentry (http://datacarpentry.org/).
 All Data Carpentry instructional material is made available under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).*